Abhi15k/Project-ChatBot/Readme.md

 1. Access the web interface:

-    -Open your browser and go to http://localhost:8000.
+    - Open your browser and go to http://localhost:8000.

 2. Upload PDF files:

-    -Click on the "Upload PDF" button and select a PDF file to upload.<br>
+    - Click on the "Upload PDF" button and select a PDF file to upload.<br>
-    -Note: It will take some little time to upload pdf so please wait..
+    - Note: It will take some little time to upload pdf so please wait..

 3. Perform question answering:

-    -Enter your question in the input box and click on the "Send" button.<br>
+    - Enter your question in the input box and click on the "Send" button.<br>
-    -Note: It will take some little time to reply pdf so please wait..
+    - Note: It will take some little time to reply pdf so please wait..

 4. Real-time communication:

-    -Connect to the WebSocket endpoint at ws://localhost:8000/ws for real-time communication.
+    - Connect to the WebSocket endpoint at ws://localhost:8000/ws for real-time communication.

 ## API Endpoints

-1. GET /: Render the web interface.
+- GET /: Render the web interface.
-2. POST /upload-pdf/: Upload a PDF file and extract text.
+- POST /upload-pdf/: Upload a PDF file and extract text.
-3. POST /send-message/: Send a message for question answering.
+- POST /send-message/: Send a message for question answering.
-4. WebSocket /ws: WebSocket endpoint for real-time communication.
+- WebSocket /ws: WebSocket endpoint for real-time communication.

 ## Project Structure

-1. main.py: Main FastAPI application code.
+- main.py: Main FastAPI application code.
-2. templates/: Directory containing HTML templates.
+- templates/: Directory containing HTML templates.
-3. static/: Directory containing static files (e.g., CSS, JavaScript).
+- static/: Directory containing static files (e.g., CSS, JavaScript).
-4. requirements.txt: List of Python dependencies.
+- requirements.txt: List of Python dependencies.
-5. .gitignore: File specifying which files and directories to ignore in version control.
+- .gitignore: File specifying which files and directories to ignore in version control.
-6. README.md: This file.
+- README.md: This file.